Intermezzo No. 1

 "Intermezzo No. 1" is an instrumental track from Swedish pop group ABBA's self-titled third album, released in April 1975.
 It was the first of only two tracks by the group not to contain lyrics; the other was the title track of their 1976 release, Arrival.
-It is the only purely instrumental ABBA song however, as Arrival includes "a static layer of rich harmony vocals".
-On the cover, the song was credited as "Intermezzo No.1 featuring Benny Andersson".
+It is the only purely instrumental ABBA song however, as "Arrival" includes "a static layer of rich harmony vocals".
+On the cover, the song is credited as "Intermezzo No.1 featuring Benny Andersson".

 Production

 Written by Benny Andersson and Björn Ulvaeus, the orchestral rock tune was recorded on October 16, 1974, in Stockholm's Glen and Metronome Studios under the working title "Mama".
 Another working title for the song was Bach-låten (The Bach Tune).
 In September 1975, it was released as the B-side to ABBA's single, "Mamma Mia".
 Carl Magnus Palm describes it as a "showcase of Benny's classical music influences", which first began to appear in his work with The Hep Stars songs “Sunny Girl” and “Wedding”.

 Carl Magnus Palm explains the song was a "popular feature on every subsequent ABBA tour" after the ABBA album was released.
 For example, the song is shown being performed in the 1977 concert tours in the film ABBA: The Movie.